JFK assassination remembered 60 years later by surviving witnesses to history, including AP reporter

 She raced to the AP office in time to watch over the bureau chief’s shoulder as he filed the news to the world, and then ran out to the Texas School Book Depository to track down more information.

 Later, at police headquarters, she said, she witnessed “just a wild, crazy chaotic, unfathomable scene.”
-Reporters had filled the hallways where an officer walked through with Lee Harvey Oswald ‘s rifle held aloft.
+Reporters had filled the hallways where an officer walked through with Oswald’s rifle held aloft.
 The suspect’s mother and wife arrived, and at one point authorities held a news conference where Oswald was asked questions by reporters.

 “I was just with a great mass of other reporters, just trying to find any bit of information,” she said.